-NRCS Washington has never had an ecological site for riparian areas in MLRA 007X, 008X and 009X, so this is a starting point.
-The Riparian complex ecological site is extremely general and will continue to be a work in progress for some time.
+NRCS Washington has never had an ecological site for riparian areas in MLRA 7, 8 and 9, so this is a starting point.
+Riparian complex is extremely general and will continue to be a work in progress for some time.
 There are precipitation ranges for these sites, but precipitation is not the main driver of the site development.
 Diagnostics:

-A bottomland tree-shrub ecological site, Riparian Complex sits in the floodplain position of the landscape as a narrow, linear corridor along perennial streams or spring fed reaches on intermittent streams.
+A bottomland tree-shrub site, Riparian Complex sits in the floodplain position of the landscape as a narrow, linear corridor along perennial streams or spring fed reaches on intermittent streams.
 It also occurs as a small patch near ponds, lakes and springs, or on bottoms, depressions and basins.

-This site receives seasonal flooding or discharging groundwater from sites uphill.
-Riparian complex ecological site is part of the lotic or flowing water ecosystem.
+This site receives seasonal flooding and/or discharging groundwater from sites uphill.
+Riparian complex is part of the lotic or flowing water ecosystem.
 Soils are often cobbly and well drained, so they remain saturated for only a short period.
 The soils are not hydric, nor is this ecological site a wetland.
 In the sagebrush steppe and grassland steppe regions, bunchgrasses, shrubs and forbs are common, but trees are rare.
-The Riparian Complex ecological site stands out because of the presence of trees and tall shrubs.
+Riparian Complex stands out because of trees and tall shrubs.
 Principle Vegetative Drivers:

-The vegetative expression of the Riparian complex ecological site is driven by three situations.
+The vegetative expression of Riparian complex is driven by three situations.
 First, this site receives off-site water - overbank flooding and surface runoff for some sites or, discharging groundwater for sites influenced by springs or seeps.
 Second, the soils are deep and have unrestricted rooting.
-Third, the soils are well drained and supports trees and shrubs instead of aquatic plants.
+Third, the soils are well drained and supports trees and shrubs instead of aquatic plants Influencing Water Features: